+Welcome to my little corner of the internet.
+I help HSP moms embrace their sensitivity so they can reduce overwhelm, improve self-care, and feel more ease & joy.
 It's time to stop showing up for everyone but yourself.
-You're worthy of so much more.
+You're worthy of so much more!

 It says once you become a mom there's no time for you, everyone else comes first now, and your needs don't matter.
 It says you have to be constantly exhausted, depleted, stressed, and overwhelmed.
 That you can't take time for yourself, do things for yourself, or buy things for yourself.
 It says the more burned out and run down you are, the bigger medal you receive.
-And if you're not feeling that way, you're doin’ it wrong.
-It says you’ve got to do it all and look good while you’re at it.
-Go, go, go, give, give, give, you’re not doing enough.
+And if you're not feeling that way, you're not doing enough.
+Go, go, go, give, give, give.

 coach, writer, Mom, HSP/EMPATH, personal growth-obsessed, holistic health nut, lover of fall and comfy clothes.